 Office: Lubbock, Texas

-Public Sector & Tyler Product Experience: Donna has experienced just about every side of our financial software — from user, to independent auditor, and consultant, to Tyler support, implementation and training.
+Public Sector & Tyler Product Experience: Donna has experienced just about every side of our financial software — from user, to independent auditor, and consultant, to Tyler support and training.
+Also, she has implemented and managed implementations for Financials, Utility Billing, Cashiering, Building Permits, Business License, Special Assessments, Work Orders, Court and Public Safety.

 She began her public sector career as finance director for Harker Heights, Texas — the seventh client of Tyler’s Incode solution.
 As a result, Donna was one of the first users of the product.
 Later, she became the finance director for Angleton, Texas, where she also used Incode.